Kerri Watt: Career

 Watt's single, "Long Way Home", was playlisted on Radio 2's A-List.
-She performed the song on ITV's Weekend with Aled Jones on June 27, 2015.
+She performed the song on ITV's Weekend with Aled Jones on 27 June 2015.

 In 2015, Watt also released a remix of her song "You", produced by Oliver Nelson.
 The song received millions of plays between SoundCloud and YouTube and reached number 1 on Hype Machine.
 In March 2016, Watt released the single "The Wild", which was added to the BBC Radio 2 B Playlist for a month.
-While promoting the single, she toured the UK, visiting over 20 radio stations, and made a live appearance on STV's Live at Five in Glasgow on March 22, 2016.
+While promoting the single, she toured the UK, visiting over 20 radio stations, and made a live appearance on STV's Live at Five in Glasgow on 22 March 2016.

 In 2015 and 2016, Watt toured the UK and Europe supporting acts such as Mike and the Mechanics, Ward Thomas, Nina Nesbitt, The Overtones and Starsailor.
 Watt also played festivals including Isle of Wight, Glastonbury Festival, Secret Garden Party, and Boardmasters.

-From July 11–12, 2017, Watt joined Embrace on stage at the Millennium Stadium to open for Coldplay on their A Head Full of Dreams Tour.
+On 11 and 12 July 2017, Watt joined Embrace on stage at the Millennium Stadium to open for Coldplay on their A Head Full of Dreams Tour.
 Watt collaborated with Embrace, and "Never" was released as the lead single from the band's album Love Is a Basic Need the following year, and was added to the BBC Radio 2 C-list.

 In 2018, Watt shifted focus to writing and recording material in Austin, Texas, with Metal producer 'Machine' (Lamb of God/Clutch).
 Watt spent the remainder of 2018 performing her new music around the UK at various festivals, including C2C and Country Music Week, and supported artists on tour, including David Ramirez, Curse of Lono, and Tom Speight.